rails/rails/guides/source/action_view_helpers.md

 ## Sanitization

-Sanitization provides a set of methods for scrubbing text of undesired HTML elements.
+A set of methods for scrubbing text of undesired HTML elements.
 The helpers are particularly useful for helping to ensure that only safe and valid HTML/CSS is rendered.
 It can also be useful to prevent XSS attacks by escaping or removing potentially malicious content from user input before rendering it in your views.

 This functionality is powered internally by the [rails-html-sanitizer](https://github.com/rails/rails-html-sanitizer) gem.